 Where to buy authentic Portuguese ceramics

-For a slightly more affordable alternative, head over to the Feira da Ladra flea market in Lisbon and be on the lookout for the Armazem das Caldas ceramics shop where you can bag yourself a few colourful swallows, sardines, and other beautiful Portuguese ceramics.
+For a slightly more affordable alternative, head over to the Feira da Ladra flea market in Lisbon (open Tuesdays and Saturdays) for good quality pre-loved items.
+Be on the lookout for the Armazem das Caldas ceramics shop, where you can bag yourself a few colourful swallows, sardines, fridge magnets, and other beautiful Portuguese ceramics.

 With a colourful history dating as far back as the 13th century, Portuguese tiles have been part and parcel of Portuguese architecture and design for centuries.
 Available in all shapes, sizes, patterns and colour combinations, you’ll no doubt be entranced by their beauty and want to take a few home with you in your suitcase!

 Use them as the Portuguese do to jazz up a facade or interior, mount them on the wall, or use them as paperweights or coasters.
-You can also find Azulejos paired with cork to make coasters and cut into delicate earrings.
+You can also find azulejo tiles paired with cork to make coasters and cut into delicate earrings.

-Make your own Portuguese tiles at this Azulejos masterclass in Lisbon.
+Insider experience: Make your own Portuguese tiles at this Azulejos masterclass in Azeitão near Lisbon (also includes a visit to the National Tile Museum).

 3. Cork products

 Did you know that Portugal is the world’s leading producer of cork?
-Visiting the Alentejo countryside, you’ll not only see the cork tree plantations as you drive along, but you’ll also be able to tour them and learn more about cork production in Portugal.
+When visiting the Alentejo countryside, you’ll not only see the cork tree plantations as you drive along, but you’ll also be able to tour them and learn more about cork production in Portugal.

 This incredibly versatile material has long been used to fashioned a variety of imaginative and practical products.
 A piece of authentic cork craftsmanship makes for an excellent long-lasting and sustainable Portugal souvenir.